Chenfeng1271/Chenfeng1271/README.md

 - :partying_face: I join V3A(Vision, Ask, Answer, Act) Lab of The University of Adelaide, led by Dr. Qi Wu, as a Ph.D. student.
 I am also a member of ZIP Lab of Monash University, led by Dr. Bohan Zhuang.
 - :nerd_face: I am supervised by Dr. Qi Wu and Dr. Bohan Zhuang.
 - :hugs: I am a student member of AIML(Australian Institute for Machine Learning )
-- 🌱 I’m interested in the area of Federated Learning, Adversarial Attack, Person Re-identification, and Vision Language Processing.
+- 🌱 I’m interested in the area of Vision Language Processing.
-- :smiley_cat: Now I focus on efficient video generation.
+- :smiley_cat: Now I focus on efficient， personalization, sequential forecasting, and downstream application of video generation.
 - 👯 I’m always open to meaningful collaborations.
 - 😄 Pronouns: He/His.
 - ⚡ Fun fact: Skating!
 Skiing~ Fun Projects.